Skip to main content

 Data grain

-For example, the Giving model is structured around individual transactions, while the People model is built around individual profiles.
-Because of this, each model tells a different part of your ministry story, even if they sometimes include similar fields like names or emails.
+• Example: The Giving model is structured around individual transactions, while the People model is built around individual profiles.

 One model per chart

-If you want to compare different datasets, simply create separate charts and place them together on your board.
+If you want to compare different datasets (e.g., giving trends vs. attendance trends), simply create separate charts for each and place them together on your board.

 Imported tables

-You can also upload your own data to create a custom table.
+You can upload your own data to create a custom table, which functions as a unique data model.

 Exploring your data models